Why is Elon Musk clashing with Keir Starmer over UK’s far-right riots?

 Meanwhile, online agitations around the protests continue.
 Some analysts have speculated that the UK government could restrict access to some social channels like Musk’s X.

-But that could be problematic, McGowan of Queen’s University said.
+But that could be problematic, Professor McGowan said.

 “Influencers and leading figures could be de-platformed,” he said, but that could bring up questions of whether people are being silenced by the authorities. “(It) feeds into conspiracy theories which are very much alive and well.”